department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/Testing/UnitTesting.md

 ```

 ### Why?
+Each test should add value by serving as a focused warning that something important has failed.
 Testing that a sequence of TextViews renders certain text doesn't tell us much.
+It's also fragile because the smallest text change breaks the test.
 Testing important and/or complex logic is more beneficial because that’s where high-impact regressions typically occur.
-Failures might come from breaking changes in upgraded modules, modified shared components, or engineer error, but regardless, tests should provide confidence that the component still functions correctly.
 In addition, tests for complicated logic serve as a form of documentation, letting engineers know how the code is supposed to function.

+### More information
+- See #2 of [The 7 Sins of Unit Testing](https://www.testrail.com/blog/the-7-sins-of-unit-testing/) about why more assertions can be worse, not better

 ## Testing from the user’s perspective
 Consider what the user expects to do and see, then write tests that simulate it.
 For example, let's say the user expects to press “Select all”, then see two checked checkboxes and relevant text.

-&#9989; This test is sufficient:
+&#9989; This test tells the user's story and checks it at the same time:

 ```tsx
 it('toggles items when "Select all" is pressed', () => {